-- 5.1.19.
-The Chair of the Board of Examiners will be a senior member of staff, commonly a Programme Director, not directly involved in the delivery of the programme/subject area or the assessment of students in the programme or subject area considered by the Board of Examiners. - 5.1.20.
-The membership of each BofE will consist of: - The Programme Director(s) and members of the programme academic staff - The External Examiner (In the case of resit boards, the External Examiner may take part in the meeting via conference call or Skype link). - The Academic Registrar (or nominee) acting with the authority of the Secretary to the Academic Board is appointed as Secretary to the Board of Examiners. - The Examinations Secretary (where appropriate) - As required, representatives of the validating body will be in attendance at any examination board at which final awards are to be considered. - 5.1.21.
+- 6.1.19.
+The Chair of the Board of Examiners will be a senior member of staff, commonly a Programme Director, not directly involved in the delivery of the programme/subject area or the assessment of students in the programme or subject area considered by the Board of Examiners. - 6.1.20.
+The membership of each BofE will consist of: - The Programme Director(s) and members of the programme academic staff; - The External Examiner (In the case of resit boards, the External Examiner may take part in the meeting via conference call or Skype link); - The Academic Registrar (or nominee) acting with the authority of the Secretary to the Academic Board - is appointed as Secretary to the Board of Examiners; - The Examinations Secretary (where appropriate); - The Accessibility Co-ordinator (where required); - As required, representatives of the validating body will be in attendance at any examination board at which final awards are to be considered. - 6.1.21.
 Under no circumstances may any student be a member of, or attend, a Board of Examiners.